RainbowFox101/TEMPLATE-webapp/README.md

 #### Potentially Shippable Product

 The idea here is that someone could download your web app and use it as is.
-Think iPad app you use: it hasn't always had all of the features that it does, but when it was first released it was "complete".
-Today's version is also "complete", they've just added features and fixed bugs over time.
+Think of an iPad app you use: it hasn't always had all of the features that it does, but when it was first released it was "complete".
+Today's newer version is also "complete", they've just added features and fixed bugs over time.
 It's a process, but if it isn't ready, then it isn't potentially shippable.

 ## Grading